dankelley/sextant/README.md

 As an example, print the illustration above and use a protractor to measure angles and a ruler to measure *L*<sub>2</sub>.
-You should find *θ* = 63.435 and *ϕ* = 45.
-The formula will tell you that the ratio of *H* to *L*<sub>2</sub> is 2.
-You ought to check this with a ruler.
+You should find *θ* = 63<sup>∘</sup> and *ϕ* = 45<sup>∘</sup>.
+The formula then reveals that the ratio of *H* to *L*<sub>2</sub> is 2.
+You can check this with a ruler.
 As a further exercise, draw a diagram like the one above, but with different angles, and see if the formula gives the correct *H*, given your drawing.
-Why not try a few test cases, to build intuition and familiarity with the formula?
+Indeed, a good way to understand this might be to try a sequence of tests cases.
+You will see that inferring *H* can be difficult, for certain angle ranges, and this is something worth thinking about.

 # Appendix: trigonometry tables